burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.3_circles/circles/README.rst

    Visualizing the distance formula: Gold pixels are inside the circle (d < r), gray pixels are outside (d >= r).
 The dx and dy components combine via the Pythagorean theorem to give the total distance d.
+Diagram generated with Claude Code.

 Concept 2: Coordinate Grids with np.ogrid